karthenjamin/data_recipes/README.md

 ### `kern.hv_support: 0`

 If this is the output you saw, you do not have virtualization capabilities, so you will need to download Docker Toolbox.

+# How to Run Docker

+Remember: if you have a Mac, to check for virtualization capability, run the following command in your terminal:

+> `sysctl kern.hv_support`

+If you see an output of 1, your Mac supports virtualization.
+If you see an output of 0, your Mac does not support virtualization.

+## Mac with Virtualization